Emeka Umeh

-Emeka Umeh (born 24 October 1999) is a Nigerian professional footballer who plays as a forward for AS Trenčín in the Fortuna liga.
+Chukwuemeka Gozie Umeh (born 24 October 1999) is a Nigerian professional footballer who last played as a forward for Slovak club AS Trenčín.

 Club career

 Early career

 Born in Sabo, Nigeria, Umeh started playing football at a young age, with Zico FC a grassroot team in Kaduna State.

 AS Trenčín

 In July 2018, Umeh joined Slovak side AS Trenčín.
 He scored his first goal in the Fortuna liga for AS Trenčín against iClinic Sereď.
-He was released from the club in the winter of 2020-21, when his contract was not renewed.
+He was released from the club in the winter of 2020–21, when his contract was not renewed.